GENERAL INFORMATION - (PDF version)

 Q: Is there a Med-Peds Chief Resident?

 A: Yes.
-There is a dedicated 5th year med-peds chief resident, whose core responsibilities focus on Med-Peds clinical teaching both inpatient and outpatient, Med-Peds conference planning, categorical conference teaching, committee involvement and administrative oversight of the Med-Peds program.
+There is a dedicated 5th year med-peds chief resident, whose core responsibilities focus on Med-Peds clinical teaching in the inpatient and outpatient settings, Med-Peds conference planning, categorical conference teaching, committee involvement and administrative oversight of the Med-Peds program.
 The Med-Peds Chief resident works alongside the categorical chief residents at both HUP and CHOP, ensuring smooth operations for our residents as they rotate among the various hospitals.

 Q: Is there a formal mentoring program?